 If you don’t take care of an all-natural or synthetic pillow properly, it might become poisonous, no matter what sort of pillow you pick.
 It is important to keep your pillows clean in order to avoid any potential allergens and contaminants.
 Here’s a list of things to do to keep your pillows allergen-free:

-If you’re looking for a non toxic pillow, we strongly recommend natural latex, kapok and buckwheat pillows if you want something natural.
-If you prefer memory foam or polyester, make sure to look for CertiPUR certified pillows, and if you want to be completely safe, stick with organic cotton covers.
+If you’re looking for a non-toxic pillow, we strongly recommend natural latex, kapok and buckwheat pillows if you want something natural.
+If you prefer memory foam or polyester, look for CertiPUR-certified pillows; if you want to be completely safe, stick with organic cotton covers.

 As always, the best thing you can do is to stay informed about what products are good for your health.
 If you’re uncertain about the safety of your pillows, please feel free to leave us a comment below.
 We will try our best to answer all questions as soon as possible.